 They have a lunch menu that consists of the most popular Thai dishes, Italian dishes and pasta in general, soups and salads, price range being around 120-200 baht.
 I asked another patron about the wifi and according to her, it was working good.
 Perhaps this could be an option for a working space as it is quite peaceful in here.

 A small cafe inside Big C shopping centre.
-Coffees are moderately priced, around 40-50 baht and they have a small variety of cakes available.
+Coffees are moderately priced, around 40-50 baht and they have a few cakes available.
+Also a small selection of other drinks, such as juice, tea and coconut water.

 Bubba’s is one of the most popular cafes on the island, I’d dare to say.
 For a good reason.
-The menu is mouthwatering and the owner, Robin, makes sure that the coffee is up to high standards.
+The menu is mouthwatering and the owner, Robin, makes sure that the coffee is up to high standards and most of the coffee comes from Northern Thailand.
 On top of that, they organise coffee tastings here where you can learn more about coffee roasting etc.

 Sweet & Salt

 A French bakery which makes beautiful and fantastic cakes, tarts, macarons etc. They have tasty baguettes and breakfast options also.
-This cafe seems to open in the afternoon so I haven’t actually visited it yet.
+I haven’t actually visited this yet but I really want to try their cakes because they look just beautiful!

 This cafe is situated very close to the ‘original’ Ban Tai 7/11.
 It is built inside a shipping consider but it’s quite cozy inside.
 They have a cool selection of yummies, both the ‘original’ kind of, sugary and the likes, and healthier versions, such as chia puddings.
 Also breakfast and different kinds of lunch items on the menu.